vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Descent of God in Gujarat and the Practice of Imitating God

-Kaun.d.inya’s Panc˜ arthabh ¯ as¯.ya
+Kauṇd.inya’s Panc˜ arthabh ¯ as¯.ya

 Kuśika and the divine revelation